Appeal against a parking ticket or traffic fine

 - If appealing you will be taken to our appeals system.
 If the PCN has been left on your vehicle you will be taken to the 'Informal challenge form' where you will need to enter the PCN number and vehicle registration.
 If the PCN was sent to your address by post you will be taken to the 'Formal representation form' where you will need to enter the PCN number, vehicle registration and the web code from the letter.

-Please note that we have up to 56 days to process your appeal and we will write to you once it has been processed.
+We have up to 56 days to process your appeal and we will write to you once it has been processed.
 If you want to upload any supporting evidence on the appeal form then please make sure what you upload is under 2mb in file size.

 If the PCN has been left on your vehicle